MF Global fires brokerage staff en masse

 MONEY STILL MISSING

-The firings come as the trustee, James Giddens, works to identify and locate the brokerage's assets, including $600 million (373 million pounds) in missing customer money that has frustrated and confused commodity-market traders.
+The firings come as the trustee, James Giddens, works to identify and locate the brokerage's assets, including $600 million in missing customer money that has frustrated and confused commodity-market traders.

 Giddens is trying to account for all of MF Global's assets with help from forensics investigators at Ernst & Young.
 The trustee said he has also retained Deloitte to help with the transfer of about 17,000 commodities accounts worth roughly $1.5 billion.